-This etching, made from a broadside on Duncan Macdonald, hangs in the Wick Carnegie Library.
-MacDonald was a Scottish refugee from the Jacobite troubles who fled to Paris and became a world-renowned equilibrist.
+This etching, made from a broadside on Duncan Macdonald, hangs in the Carnegie Library in Wick, Caithness.
+MacDonald was a Scottish refugee from the Jacobite troubles who fled to Paris and to support his family back in Scotland, became a world-renowned equilibrist.
 The etching was made after a drawing by Louis Philippe Boitard.
 It shows Macdonald balancing on a wire, at his feet jack-boots, balancing on his right foot a wheel, a dish, a tray with 15 glasses, and a glass sphere; with his left index finger holding up a chair and a dog; balancing with his nose a sword, a pipe and two eggs; with his right hand playing a French horn and a trumpet, while underneath the wire sword blades are pointing upwards.

 Excerpt from the John O’Groats Journal 12th April 1957

 At a meeting of Caithness Library Sub-Committee on Friday, Dr F. W. Robertson, county librarian, informed the member that Mr James Robertson, architect, Glasgow, a native of Keiss, had gifted to the museum a photostatic copy of an 18th century broadsheet, showing a famous equilibrist, Duncan Macdonald, who was a native of Caithness.
 Submitting the copy for inspection by the members, Dr Robertson said: “This is a very rare sheet.
 I doubt if any modern man could perform this feat of balancing.
 Mr Robertson has given so many gifts to the library and we are indebted to him.”
 The sub-committee unanimously agreed to record their appreciation of the gift.

 This reproduction of the photostat of the engraving from the original drawing gives the artist’s impression of Macdonald performing his famous act.
 Underneath the following report appeared in the broadsheet.

 Refugee in France